 1. Accepted students must confirm enrollment by returning the Enrollment Agreement with a $1,000 non-refundable deposit.

 2. Present the SEVIS issued I-20 to the embassy at which you are applying for a visa; this visa cannot be granted more than 120 days prior to the student’s course of study registration date.
 The I-20 will be mailed to you by the Country Day Admission Office.

-3. Make living arrangements for your 10-month stay in Cincinnati.
-Cincinnati Country Day School is not a residential school and does not provide assistance in finding host families.
+3. Cincinnati Country Day School is not a residential school and does not provide assistance in finding host families.
 International students not living with a relative or legal guardian in the immediate area are required to engage the services of a local international agency.
 Country Day requires all first-year students and to engage the services provided by an local agency, knowing that they may also be represented by another agency in their home country.
 All international, students, both new and returning, living with a host family must have agency representation, and that agency must approve all homestays as well as provide the school with host family contact information.
 Agency requirements insure that all of the needs of students, parents, and the School are met.

 Cincinnati Country Day School is one of a few local schools granted authority by the US Department of Homeland Security’s Student Exchange and Visitors Program (SEVP) to enroll international students.
 Once a student arrives and begins school, Country Day will monitor the student’s progress and travel to and from the United States through the Student and Exchange Visitors Information System (SEVIS).